Sushil Kumar (Jain monk)

 During his academic career in India, he passed through a number of examinations such as Shastri, Acharya, Sahitya-Ratna, Vidya-Ratna, etc., and mastered the classical studies of Indian religious and yogic philosophies.

-His primary ashram in North America, Siddhachalam, located in Blairstown, New Jersey was established in 1983.
-He was among the founding fathers of American Jainism.
+His primary ashram in North America, Siddhachalam, was established in 1983 in Blairstown, New Jersey.
+He was one of the founding fathers of American Jainism.

 Although he was ordained as a monk in the Sthānakavāsī Jain tradition, he regarded himself to be non-sectarian.
 In 1979, he formed Arhat Sangh, a syncretic, non-sectarian group within Jainism.

 Life

 Sushil Kumar was born into a Brahmin household.
 As a Jain monk, he traveled on foot thousands of miles across the length and breadth of India.
 He represented the Sthānakavāsī Jain tradition in the making of Saman Suttam, a compilation of Jain principles that was acceptable to all sects of Jainism.
 He discovered and mastered the secrets of sounds behind the Namokar Mantra, an auspicious rendering that is central to Jains and wrote a book on the subject, Song of the Soul.

-For hundreds of years and as long as historical records are available, Jain monks did not use any mechanical means for travel.
-However, on June 17, 1975, Kumar made the decision to travel outside India by aircraft.
+For as long as historical records have been available, Jain monks did not use any mechanical means for travel.
+However, on 17 June 1975, Kumar made the decision to travel outside India by aircraft.
 He said he was prodded in meditation to do so by the 12 C Acharya, Dadaguru Manidhari Jinchandra Suriji Maharaj.
-Dadaguru asked him to travel to faraway lands to spread Bhagwan Mahavir's message of ahimsa (non-injury) and anekantavada (belief that no one has a monopoly on truth).
-This act allowed other Jain monks and nuns to begin using mechanical means of travel, including outside India.
-The decision caused some controversy in the Jain community.
+Dadaguru asked him to travel to faraway lands to spread Bhagwan Mahavir's message of Ahimsa (non-injury) and Anekantavada (belief that no one has a monopoly on truth).
+The decision caused some controversy in the Jain community, but allowed other Jain monks and nuns to begin using mechanical means of travel, including outside India.

 He has traveled and taught extensively, spreading the message of non-violence and self-awareness.
 He has founded many ashrams and centres in the East and West.

-During his travels, Kumar helped found many organizations and communities across the globe that engage in promoting ahimsa and anekantavad.
-One of the principal organizations he founded in North America was the International Mahavira Jain Mission which manages the ashram Siddhachalam that he founded in New Jersey.
-Siddhachalam is regarded as the first tirtha (site of pilgrimage) outside India.
+During his travels, Kumar helped found many organizations and communities across the globe that engage in promoting Ahimsa and Anekantavada.
+One of the principal organizations he founded in North America was the International Mahavira Jain Mission, which manages the ashram Siddhachalam that he founded in New Jersey.
+Siddhachalam is regarded as the first Tirtha (site of pilgrimage) outside India.

-On March 1, 1980, Sushil Kumar was declared an "Acharya" (master) of Arhat Sangh of the Jain church.
+On 1 March 1980, Sushil Kumar was declared an "Acharya" (master) of Arhat Sangh of the Jain tradition.